-Our gross profit for the three months ended December 31, 2023 amounted to approximately \$0.3 million as compared to approximately \$0.2 million for the three months ended December 31, 2022 which represents an increase of approximately \$0.1 million or 47.7%.
-The increase in gross profit was primarily attributable to we reduce spending related rewards granted to the customers in our ZCITY platform which resulted in less revenue being deferred and led to higher gross profit in current period.
-The increase in gross profit also attributable to the growth in member subscription revenue, as we had more customers subscribed to our Zmember program as of December 31, 2023.
+Our gross profit for the three months ended December 31, 2023 March 31, 2024, amounted to approximately \$0.3 million as \$0.2 million, compared to approximately \$0.2 million \$0.1 million for the three months ended December 31, 2022 which represents same period in 2023, reflecting an increase of approximately \$0.1 million \$69,000 or 47.7% 46.8%.
+Our gross margin for the same periods improved from approximately 0.8% in 2023 to approximately 13.6% in 2024, representing an enhancement of 12.8% in our gross margin percentage.
+The increase in both gross profit was primarily attributable and gross margin were mainly attributed to we our decision to reduce spending related on customer rewards granted to the customers is within our ZCITY platform, which resulted resulting in less a decrease in deferred revenue being deferred and led consequently leading to higher gross profit and gross margin in the current period.
+The increase in gross profit also attributable to Additionally, the growth in member subscription revenue, as we had more customers subscribed which possesses a high-profit margin, has also contributed to our Zmember program as of December 31, 2023 this positive trend.